-Answering All Your Important Questions About Divorce In Mississauga
+Answering All Your Important Questions About Divorce in Ontario

-The divorce process in Mississauga will vary slightly, depending on whether your divorce proceeds as an uncontested divorce or a contested one.
+The divorce process in Ontario will vary slightly, depending on whether your divorce proceeds as an uncontested divorce or a contested one.

 However, every divorce begins in the same way.

-Before filing for a divorce in Mississauga, Canadian federal law states that you need to meet three basic requirements:
+Before filing for a divorce in Ontario, Canadian federal law states that you need to meet three basic requirements: